Esso Australia's long-term contribution to the east coast gas market

 So, in conclusion, ExxonMobil has made a significant contribution to this market over the past 50 years.

-Today, we are working to ensure we meet the needs of our customers by looking beyond our areas of traditional participation and striving to be innovative.
+Today, we are working to ensure we meet the needs of our customers by looking beyond our areas of traditional participation and striving to be innovative in the solutions that we bring forwards.

 We are focused on the development of a diverse gas portfolio, including existing and new Gippsland Basin Joint Venture developments, further exploration, and potential LNG imports.

-We value highly our well established and strong relationships with communities, our customers, industry partners and governments.
+We continue to value our well established and strong relationships with communities, our customers, industry partners and governments.

 ExxonMobil looks forward to meeting the future needs of the East Australia gas market by supplying affordable and reliable gas to the market and safely fueling a cleaner, more prosperous future for Australia.